Signatures of inhomogeneous dark matter annihilation on 21-cm: Cosmic 21-cm signal

-Equations~(\ref{dsdfhiuh4rytefdyuyef}, \ref{dshfhiy3yedvdsf4r78r6tfgy}) show that 21-cm signal is encoded with information about the thermal and ionization states of IGM ($T_\r{k},\ x_\r{HI}$).
-For the epochs of interests ($5 \lesssim z \lesssim 40$), IGM is affected by energy injection from annihilating DM as well as the radiation from the first galaxies, therefore discrimination of possible DM signal using $T_{21}$ requires thorough knowledge about the astrophysical background.
-Our calculations are built primarily on the {\tt 21cmFAST} code~\cite{Mesinger:2010ne,Park:2018ljd}, which is a fast semi-analytic package for simulating both the density field and astrophysical radiation.
+Equations~(\ref{Eq_T21_definition}) and (\ref{dshfhiy3yedvdsf4r78r6tfgy}) show that the 21-cm signal is encoded with information about the thermal and ionization states of the IGM ($T_\r{k},\ x_\r{HI}$).
+For the epochs of interest ($5 \lesssim z \lesssim 40$), the IGM is affected by energy injection from annihilating DM as well as the radiation from the first galaxies, therefore discrimination of possible DM signal using $T_{21}$ requires thorough knowledge of the astrophysical background.
+Our calculations are built primarily on the {\tt 21cmFAST} code~\cite{Mesinger:2010ne,Park:2018ljd}, which is a fast semi-analytic package for simulating both the density field and astrophysical radiation, interested readers are referred to~\cite{Park:2018ljd,Mesinger:2010ne} for review and program details.